-Obviously it was awkward in the beginning, but after a few days I could see myself adapting well with the atmosphere.
+Obviously, it was awkward in the beginning, but after a few days, I could see myself adapting well to the atmosphere.
 As I was on my way settling with all the onboarding stuff, one fine day my senior gave me a task.
 Ya, it was to study and work with the hero of this blog, the Mirth Connect.

 I can see the question popping out of everyone’s head “Sunbae nah yenna pa?”, “What is Sunbae??”.
 It is just the Korean word for ‘Senior’.

 So firstly, what is Mirth Connect?
 Mirth Connect to be exact acts as that platform to transfer or share Healthcare Data with high levels of security and ease.
 The Health Level 7, an International Organization came up with the standard called the Health Level 7 (HL7) for easy and safe sharing of healthcare data because it appears as only a cluster of alphanumeric data with a bunch of special characters for non-tech people.

 The Mirth Connect is an Open Source Healthcare Interface/ Integration Engine which provides a solution for the interoperability problems between two systems or two applications.
 The interoperability issue is important to be solved because internal communication of the systems (applications) is required (i.e.) the sharing of the medical data is required.